Westlands, Nairobi

-Westlands is an affluent, mixed-use commercial and residential neighbourhood in Nairobi.
+Westlands is a mixed-use neighbourhood in Upper Parklands in Nairobi.
+Located 3.0 km from Nairobi's central business district, it sits on the westerly areas of the larger Parklands area of Nairobi.

 Location

 Westlands is located approximately 3.2 km, by road, northwest of the central business district of Nairobi.
 The geographical coordinates of the neighbourhood are: 01°16'01.0"S, 36°48'42.0"E (Latitude:-1.266944; Longitude:36.811667).